michael-milette/moodle-local_contact/README.md

 * Ensure that you have configured the support name and email address in Moodle.

 ## Creating a new form

+### Quick method

+The quickest way to get started by far is to use the [FilterCodes](https://moodle.org/plugins/filter_filtercodes/ Moodle plugin.
+As of version 1.3.0, it includes several plain text tags that you can easily copy and paste into any Atto editor.
+The {tags} include:

+{formquickquestion} : Adds a "quick question" form to your course.
+Form only includes a Subject and Message field.
+Note: User must be logged in or the form will not be displayed.

+{formcontactus} : Adds a "Contact Us" form to your site (example: in a page).
+Form includes Name, Email address, Subject and Message fields.

+{formcourserequest} : Adds a "Course Request" form to your site (example: in a page).
+Unlike Moodle's request-a-course feature where you can request to create your own course, this tag allows users to request that a course they are interested in be created.
+Could also be used to request to take a course.
+Form includes Name, Email address, Course name, Course Description.

+{formsupport} : Adds a "Support Request" form to your site (example: in a page).
+Form includes Name, Email address, pre-determined Subject, specific Subject, URL and Message fields.

+{formcheckin} : Adds a "I'm here!" button to your to your course.
+Form does not include any other fields.
+Note: User must be logged in or the button will not be displayed.

+### Custom method

 This plugin is for administrators with a little knowledge of HTML forms.
 You can simply copy and paste any of the [examples from the Wiki](https://github.com/michael-milette/moodle-local_contact/wiki/HTML-Form-Templates) to get started.